DLEN147/grammar-detector/README.md

 ### Creating a New Grammar

 **Define Grammar:**
-1. Click "📝 Definir Nueva Gramática"
+1. Click "Definir Nueva Gramática"
 2. Enter non-terminals separated by commas (e.g., S,A,B)
 3. Enter terminals separated by commas (e.g., a,b)
 4. Specify the start symbol (must be a non-terminal)